 So here we are, sitting together for our first accent modification lesson.
 Yes, we’ve talked over the phone, but now we’re sitting together, pens in hand, paper in front of us.
 Now what?

 We’ll be talking, and I’ll be listening very closely, taking lots of notes, which you’ll be welcome to see either while I’m writing or after, but I’ll be explaining everything once the assessment is done.
 The questions I ask will be open-ended to encourage you to talk!
 I’ll be asking you to repeat things you’ve said so I can fully “get” what you’re saying and, more importantly, how you’re saying it: What is your tongue doing?
 How much voice are you adding?
-I’ll be asking questions that will elicit a broad range of speech sounds so I can get a comprehensive idea of where you are now and where we need to go with lessons.
+I’ll be asking questions that will elicit a broad variety of speech sounds so I can get a comprehensive idea of where you are now and where we need to go with lessons.
+I will likely ask you the same questions repeatedly, if I’m trying to be sure I hear how you’re saying something.
+I’m not listening to the content of what you are saying, so please not to take offense if I later do not remember something important you shared with me!
+It’s nothing personal!
+I’m just in “assessment/hearing” mode.

 And that’s how it works!
 A comprehensive conversation, lots of questions and repetition.
 And then the first, model lesson, right after the assessment, during our first meeting.
 So you can get a sense of how I teach, I can get a sense of how you learn, and then we see where we go from there.
 I look forward to meeting with you!